AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 Well done, your app is now online 🏄
 ```

-Note the last section of the output `To view your deployed application`.
-There are 2 urls of the app shown by default, which allow access either to the CDN host or [Experience Cloud Shell](http://experience.adobe.com/).
+Note the last section of the output, `To view your deployed application`, shows two urls of the app by default, for the CDN host and [Experience Cloud Shell](http://experience.adobe.com/).
 In the latter case, The URL format of the app should follow `https://experience.adobe.com/?devMode=true#/custom-apps/?localDevUrl=<your-app-url>`.

-You can also undeploy your app with `aio app undeploy`.
+You can undeploy your app with `aio app undeploy`.
 To learn more about deployment, please refer to [Deployment Overview](../guides/deployment/index.md).
-To automate your build, deploy and build process with our out-of-the-box CI/CD GitHub actions, please refer to [CI/CD for App Builder Applications](../guides/deployment/ci_cd_for_firefly_apps.md).
+To automate your build, deploy, and build process with out-of-the-box CI/CD GitHub actions, please refer to [CI/CD for App Builder Applications](../guides/deployment/ci_cd_for_firefly_apps.md).

 ## Common Issues

-1. When in doubt, please first ensure your [CLI](https://github.com/adobe/aio-cli) and all plugins are up to date.
-For the [CLI](https://github.com/adobe/aio-cli), you can check the version through `aio -v` and compare it with `npm show @adobe/aio-cli version`.
+1. Please first make sure your [CLI](https://github.com/adobe/aio-cli) and all plugins are up to date.
+For the [CLI](https://github.com/adobe/aio-cli), you can check the version through `aio -v` and compare it with the `npm show @adobe/aio-cli version`.
 If your [CLI](https://github.com/adobe/aio-cli) is outdated, update it by running `npm install -g @adobe/aio-cli`.
 After that, you can simply run `aio update` to ensure all core plugins are updated.

-2. Validation error.
-If you see the following error, it is because you did not pass in an authorization header to an action expecting one.
-See `Trying the Sample App` section above or learn more about this in our [Security Overview](../guides/security/index.md).
+2. If you see a validation error, you did not pass in an authorization header to an action that expected one.
+See `Trying the Sample App` section above, or learn more about this in our [Security Overview](../guides/security/index.md).

    ```bash
    {"error": "cannot validate token, reason: missing authorization header"}
    ```

-3. Missing param error.
-If you see the following error, it is because you did not pass in required params to an action expecting one.
+3. If you see a missing parameter error, you did not pass in required parameters to an action that expected one.
 See `Trying the Sample App` section above.

    ```bash
    {"error": "missing parameter(s) 'apiKey,companyId'"}`